dbkbali/delayedJob/README.md

             gas placeBid:  59596 => 60042
             gas queueJob:  150490 => 148739

-    experiment 3: try with uint64 for bid and reward values (assumes max Reward (2^64 - 1)/10^18 = 18.4 ether - is this the maximum Reward that we would ever set?)
+    experiment 3: try with uint64 for bid and reward values (assumes max Reward (2^64 - 1)/10^18 = 18.4 ether - is this the maximum Reward that we would ever set?) -incremental over 2 above
-    result:
+    result: gas cancelJob: 52976 => 49212
+            gas execute:   70018 => 66320
+            gas placeBid:  60042 => 58165
+            gas queueJob:  150490 => 126888

+    ### Conclusion
+    - more experimentation possible - for example using assembly to save the struct could result in even more gas saving (but at the expense of complexity)!
+    - Depending on the Max Reward ever expected for an auction uint64 is enough to cover a reward of 18.4 ether! - may want to add some protections against overflows etc ..